-In MySQL, when you query a view, all of the tables that are connected to the view are queried, irrespective of the fact that the query may not require some of the views.
-This has been optimized in MariaDB where only those tables are queried that are required by the query.
+In MySQL, when you query a view, all tables that are connected to the view are queried, irrespective of the fact that the query may not require some of them.
+This has been optimized in MariaDB where queries target only those tables that are required.

 Better Performance in Flash Storage

-MariaDB also provides MyRocks storage engine that adds the RocksDB database to it.
+MariaDB also provides a MyRocks storage engine that adds the RocksDB database to it.
 RocksDB is a database that has been designed for better performance in flash storage by providing a higher level of data compression.

 Segmented Key Cache

 MariaDB introduces another performance improvement in the form of Segmented Key Cache.
 In a typical cache, various threads compete to take a lock over the cached entry.
-These locks are called as mutexes.
+These locks are called mutexes.
 When multiple threads are competing for a mutex, only one of them is able to get it while others have to wait for the lock to get freed before performing the operation.
 This leads to execution delays in these threads slowing down the database performance.

 Parallel Execution of Queries

-With “Thread Pooling”, there will be a pool of open threads which a new connection can pick up and query the database.
+With “Thread Pooling”, there are pools of open threads that a new connection can pick up and query the database.
 This way, a new thread need not be opened for every new connection request leading to faster query results.
-This feature is available in the Enterprise edition of MySQL but is unfortunately unavailable in the Community edition.
+This feature is available in the enterprise edition of MySQL, but not in the community edition.

 MariaDB provides several powerful storage engines out-of-the-box which are not available in MySQL.
-For example, XtraDB, Aria, etc. To set up these storage engines for MySQL, you need to install them manually which may not be the most convenient thing.
+For example, XtraDB, Aria, etc. To set up these storage engines for MySQL, you need to install them manually which may not be the most convenient process.

-MariaDB team is making sure that MariaDB can seamlessly replace MySQL in the existing applications.
+MariaDB team is making sure that MariaDB can seamlessly replace MySQL in existing applications.
 In fact, for each version of MySQL, they release the same version number of MariaDB to indicate that MariaDB is generally compatible with the corresponding MySQL version.
 This opens up the possibility of switching to MariaDB seamlessly without any modifications in the application code-base.